Save big (up to $1,875) on small business tools with our free membership, business.com+

 6. Oracle NetSuite

-Oracle NetSuite is cloud-based accounting software that’s a great option for enterprises.
-It offers robust planning tools, reporting features and customizable process workflows.
+Oracle NetSuite is cloud-based accounting software that also functions as a full enterprise resource planning (ERP) solution, making it a great option for larger businesses and enterprises.
+It offers robust planning tools, reporting features and customizable workflows that extend beyond accounting to support inventory, order management, HR and other core business functions.

-All of these features are available on NetSuite’s intuitive dashboard.
+As we explain in our comprehensive review of Oracle NetSuite, these features are available on NetSuite’s intuitive dashboard.
 Multiple people can access the software at once, which is a function QuickBooks lacks.
-But Oracle NetSuite is expensive, so it’s better for companies with a large accounting budget.
+However, due to its high price, Oracle NetSuite is best suited for companies with larger accounting budgets.

 Key features of Oracle NetSuite